-In 1979, following the creation of the Talbot brand out of the defunct Chrysler Europe, Rootes, and Simca, parent company PSA decided that the new division needed much publicity to boost its image.
+In 1979, following the creation of the Talbot brand out of the defunct Chrysler Europe, Rootes, and Simca companies, parent company PSA decided that the new division needed much publicity to boost its image.
 This led to the development of the Group 4 Sunbeam-Lotus and its surprise claim to the 1981 World Championship (WRC) manufacturer title.
 However, the Sunbeam was not expected to be reused for the upcoming Group B regulations.
 Talbot thus had already started devising a prototype to compete in the new category.